rcardin/scalar-2025/deck.md

 <!-- _class: lead -->

 # So Long, and
-# Thanks for All the Fish!
+# Thanks for All the Fish 🐠!
 # 👋

 ---